 Specify this option to recover the data to the specified restore point.
 Restore points are created with SQL function pg_create_restore_point.
 If multiple restore points with the same names were created, the first one after the backup was taken is used for recovery.
-If the specified restore point does not exist, all archived WAL are applied.
+If the specified restore point does not exist, the recovery fails.
 This cannot be specified together with -e or -p option.